Trophonix/tweetwatcher/README.md

 TweetWatcher is a Discord bot for watching twitter accounts and displaying their tweets in Discord channels.

-## TODO

-- Switch from JSON storage to a Mongo database

 ## Setup Instructions

 1. Rename config.example.json to config.json